Preston Young MBA

 I am also a lifelong Red Sox fan and make the pilgrimage to Fenway Park multiple times a year to catch a game with family or friends.
 During the fall and winter months, my Sunday’s are filled with football and wings rooting for the Green Bay Packers.

 In my spare time, I have devoted countless hours to tinkering and modifying my ‘99 Jeep Wrangler.
-It is a constant project that will never be fully completed because and I love the challenge of seeing what could be made better.
-Of course, there is always the time spent troubleshooting issues keep it running perfectly which makes it reliable in the winter months and enjoyable in the summer months with the top off.
+It is a constant project that will never be fully complete because I love the challenge of seeing what could be made better.
+Of course, there is always the time spent troubleshooting issues to keep it running perfectly which makes it reliable in the winter months and enjoyable in the summer months with the top off.
 I have put countless hours into the project and have even repainted it from top to bottom.
-There are imperfections, but something I am proud of and hope to pass down to my kids one day.
+There are imperfections, but something I am proud of and hope lasts a long time.

 - Bachelor of Science in Finance from Southern Connecticut State University 2021

 - Master of Business Administration from Southern Connecticut State University 2022